yellenlab/SmartScope/guide.md

     NUMBER_OF_APTS_IN_FRAME_X = 5
     NUMBER_OF_APTS_IN_FRAME_Y = 4

-    # This is the first imaging position relaitve to the first alignment mark
+    # This is the first imaging position relative to the first alignment mark
     FIRST_POSITION = (1066.2, 266.0)
 ```
 ```